lagonzalez1/monorep/README.md

   Downloads the static_data
   Upgrades the base dependencies if alignment is possible.

   Reasoning on dependencies manager class:
-    Since i know my base dependancies ie (pyproject.toml) I can check a new version of lets say numpy2.1.1 -> numpy2.3.0 with the rest of the same dependencies.
-    Checking the dependency by building an image and running the container.
-If no error arises then store package and version.
+    The purpose of the DependenciesManager is to manage and validate dependency upgrades across multiple applications within a monorepo.

+    Since the base dependencies are already defined in pyproject.toml, we can use this as the foundation.

+    When evaluating an upgrade—for example, updating numpy from version 2.1.1 to 2.3.0—we simulate the change by modifying only the target package version while keeping the rest of the dependencies intact.

+    The updated environment is then validated by:
+	  	Building a Docker image for each app with the new dependency version.
+	  	Running the container to ensure the app starts and functions without error.

+    If the build and runtime succeed without exceptions, we consider the new dependency version valid for that app.

-    Alignment occurs when all numpy 2.3.0 successfully build and run accross len(apps).
+    Alignment is achieved when all apps within the monorepo (i.e., len(apps)) successfully build and run with the proposed dependency version.
+At that point, the new version can be recorded or promoted to pyproject.toml.

 2. Bulding the python-base
   * Since the align_python_deps() function updates the base after alignment is complete, this step is not needed*